 - You can also attach your under-mount sink to the counter-top without making drills, and you just need to use some silicone sealant along with epoxy.
 However, it entirely depends upon the weight of the under-mount sink, and it is only applicable for lightweight to middleweight sinks.

 - Although it is altogether a simple DIY process it is advisable to keep one family members or friends to accompany.
-As you will be dealing lot of heavy equipment and it is not easy for everyone to handle them by self.
+As you will be dealing a lot of heavy equipment and it is not easy for everyone to handle them by self.
 A silly miscalculation cause damage to the bathroom equipment and your health.